 A lot of you have probably heard of the buzzwords like financial freedom and passive income.
 Every Bob and their dog is parading those two words, especially all the gurus out there.
 I do not like those folks, but I am going to leave that for another article.

-How Can You Achieve True Financial Freedom and Passive Income?
+How Can You Achieve True Financial Freedom Through Passive Income?

 This, in my opinion, will be true financial freedom and true passive income.
 You are going to invest a large amount of capital into buy and hold properties, and you’re going to be completely hands-off.
 You’re not going to have any control and trust the people in place.
-If you can get anywhere from 4-6% net on your investment in a true financial freedom and passive income way, I think you’re doing really well.
-If you want to be a little hands on, you should be getting 8% and up.
+If you can get anywhere from 4 to 6 percent net on your investment in a true financial freedom and passive income way, I think you’re doing really well.
+If you want to be a little hands on, you should be getting 8 percent and up.

-You think I’m right, you think I’m wrong?
+Do you think I’m right, or do you think I’m wrong?

 Note By BiggerPockets: These are opinions written by the author and do not necessarily represent the opinions of BiggerPockets.